NEWS and EVENTS

 in the Guild Parlor

-Join us on Tuesday, August 26, where we will continue the study of the Gospel of Luke, with chapters 11 and 12.
+Join us on Tuesday, February 24, when we will continue a study of the first book of Samuel, chapter 14, 15, and 16.
+Everyone is welcome!

 Contact: Gates Elliott, gelliott@stjjax.org.